Connect with others who understand.

 Can Methotrexate Affect Your Mouth?

 Methotrexate most commonly affects your oral health by leading to mouth sores.
-Between 11 percent and 17 percent of people taking a low dose of methotrexate develop oral ulcers, usually under the tongue or on the hard palate (the bony part of the roof of your mouth) or gums.
+Between 11 percent and 17 percent of people taking a low dose of methotrexate develop oral ulcers.
+These usually occur under the tongue, on the hard palate (the bony part of the roof of your mouth), or on the gums.
 If you have a methotrexate-related sore on your gums, it could cause tooth sensitivity in that area.

 One MyLupusTeam member taking methotrexate noted, “I also have experienced sensitivity with teeth and have had a lot of mouth ulcers.”